anhthi-projects/usy-ui/README.md

 - Custom theme via UsyProvider
 - Export constants as variables (fit for Styled-components)

+## Issues

+- Not hint the components props

 ## Todo

 - Be more generic on components